JunyoungLim/cs6787-final/graph_model/README.md

 ### Notebooks:

-* <b>visualization.ipynb : a notebook contains the code to genarate visualizations for qualitative analysis.</b>
+* <b>visualization.ipynb : contains the code to run tsne model under a supservised task (Note for t-sne we use the off the shelf implementation from scikit-learn) </b>

 * <b>Model.ipynb : a notebook contains the code to compare model perforances quantatively and contains code segment that demnonstartes how to run the the implemented models.
 The notebook is to analyze semi-supervised perforamnce of the implemented graph nerual model.</b>